 Don’t worry–there is help!!
-Most of our digital customers have no issues when printing from home (less than 1%).
+Most of our digital customers have no issues when printing from home.
 Occasionally, we have some customers write in about some pages that printed strangely.
 Each computer, PDF viewer, and personal printer is different so we are not able to provide troubleshooting for all needs.
 But we would love to help with some more-common print issues, anyway, to be of assistance to our customers.

-Many homeschoolers or teachers who try to print digitally through Adobe Acrobat (be it Master Books digital, TGTB, GRH, Spelling You See, free resources, or Campfire Curriculums, Teachers pay Teachers, etc…) will occasionally encounter the phenomena of black boxes, white boxes, a funny frame around the page, squiggly lines, lowered print quality, and more.
+Many homeschoolers or teachers who try to print digitally through Adobe Acrobat will occasionally encounter the phenomena of black boxes, white boxes, a funny frame around the page, squiggly lines, lowered print quality, and more.

 We want to assure you, this IS NOT a problem with our files.
-In fact, if you pull up the file on any device you own, you should see there are no issues in the digital download or PDF as you can see it on your device.
+If you pull up the file on any device you own, you should see there are no issues in the digital download or PDF as you can see it on your device.
 Hundreds of customers print without issue, and we also print ourselves to ship to customers without issue.

 So, let’s go ahead and get you some help with what your particular issue might be!
 Most of these fixes have worked for 95% of the customers who had problems before, and it deals with their particular device settings and plugins used: